awesomerank/awesomerank.github.io/lists/akullpp/awesome-java.md

 *Augmentation of the development process at a fundamental level.*

 * [AspectJ](https://eclipse.org/aspectj/) - Seamless aspect-oriented programming extension.
-* [DCEVM](http://dcevm.github.io/) - Modification of the JVM that allows unlimited redefinition of loaded classes at runtime.
+* [DCEVM](http://dcevm.github.io/) - JVM modification that allows unlimited redefinition of loaded classes at runtime.
 * [Faux Pas ★14](https://github.com/zalando/faux-pas) - Library that simplifies error handling by circumventing the issue that none of the functional interfaces in the Java Runtime is allowed by default to throw checked exceptions.
 * [HotswapAgent ★750](https://github.com/HotswapProjects/HotswapAgent) - Unlimited runtime class and resource redefinition.
 * [JavaParser ★1101](https://github.com/javaparser/javaparser) - Parse, modify and generate Java code.